ReK42/WindowsProfiles/README.md

 # Windows Terminal, PowerShell and OpenSSH Profiles
 ## Installation
-1. Install the dependencies listed below.
+1. Install the dependencies listed below
-2. Copy the files listed below to their appropriate locations.
+2. Copy the contents of `UserProfile` to `%UserProfile%`
-3. [OPTIONAL] Apply the included registry file to register Windows Terminal to automatically handle `ssh://` and `telnet://` protocol links.
+3. [OPTIONAL] Apply the included registry file to register Windows Terminal to automatically handle `ssh://` and `telnet://` protocol links

 ### Dependencies
 - PowerShell 5.1